-- 1. Expand criteria-based EMS dispatching.

-- 2. Partner with Ambulance service:
+- 1. Expand criteria-based EMS dispatching. - 2.
+Partner with Ambulance service:

-- Under the county-wide ambulance contract, partner with the ambulance company to house an ambulance in District.

-- In the partnership consider staffing the ambulance with our EMT and the company's paramedic if economically feasible.
-Encourage ambulance company to staff EMT's with Members that work for the ambulance company. - Adjust dispatch recommendations to only send ambulance to BLS non-life-threatening calls.

-3. Continue staffing daytime Duty Crew:

-- Providing a daytime response crew reduces the number of calls per station allowing a member working a regular 40-hour work week in town to not have calls count against their participation requirement levels while away from home at work. - Work toward five day/week staffing of two crews one north and one south to reduce response times.
-Consider contracting with nearby Districts to add a fifth full time Member to the Duty Crew in exchange for daytime response. - Consider recruiting firefighters from other departments as true volunteers working shifts on a stipend. - For single apparatus responses 0600-1500 only tone the Duty Crew unless On-Call response is needed then tone stations. - Staff crew with a minimum of two members daily based on available funding. - In addition to alarm response the Duty Crew is responsible for general operation and maintenance of the District under the Duty Crew Lieutenant. - Monitor fire mobilization requests annually for number of requests and revenue to consider a wildland fire summer crew assigned to District projects but available to respond to wildland fires across the west to generate revenue for the program. - Annually in late summer prior to the next year's budget, evaluate the number of available members for response day and night. - Track alarm location and time of day to determine which station is best to staff duty crew at.
-Establish trigger points to add duty staffing and what type of staffing that would be. - 4.
+- Under the county-wide ambulance contract, partner with the ambulance company to house an ambulance in District. - Adjust dispatch recommendations to only send ambulance to BLS non-life-threatening calls. - Contract with ambulance for lift assists. - Work with Aging and Long-Term Care, adult protective services, church groups and other service organizations to reduce frequent calls for assistance (lift assists, non-emergency calls). - 3.
+Continue staffing daytime Duty Crew: - Providing a daytime response crew reduces the number of calls per station allowing a member working a regular 40-hour work week in town to not have calls count against their participation requirement levels while away from home at work. - Work toward five day/week staffing of two crews one north and one south to reduce response times.
+Consider contracting with nearby Districts to add a fifth full time Member to the Duty Crew in exchange for daytime response. - Develop a pool of trained firefighters from other departments as volunteers to sign up for shifts working on a stipend when we are shorthanded. - For single apparatus responses 0600-1500 only tone the Duty Crew unless On-Call response is needed then tone stations. - Staff crew with a minimum of two members daily based on available funding. - In addition to alarm response the Duty Crew is responsible for general operation and maintenance of the District under the Duty Crew Lieutenant. - Track alarm location and time of day to determine which stations are best to staff duty crew at. - 4.
 Provide the most appropriate service efficiently. - Not all alarms require a response from WVFD.
 Automatic aid and ambulance only responses will be determined by proximity and severity. - Automatic Aid or ambulance only calls will be evaluated by our Mission statement.
-Our Mission is preserving and protecting life then property regardless of who provides the service.
-Review Automatic Aid responses for 2021 to determine how often automatic response generates a false alarm for our Members.

-Review annual call volume to determine what calls we are dispatched to that we have no effect on the outcome and our response does not lead to meeting our mission.
+Our Mission is preserving and protecting life then property regardless of who provides the service. - Review Automatic Aid responses for the previous year to determine how often automatic response generates a false alarm for our Members and its effect on Member turnout.
+If false alarms effect turnout overall, work with Auto Aid partners to mitigate false alarms and weigh benefit of agreement to the District. - Review annual call volume to determine what calls we are dispatched to that we have no effect on the outcome and our response does not lead to meeting our mission.
 Examples of calls to consider response level changes are power problems, smoke in the area, flooding, and automatic alarms (medical and fire).